-Flirtations with pornography, prostitution and violence spell out the dark underbelly of Japanese society, but narrative details are left unconfirmed in Ryuichi Hiroki’s intriguing “M." Pic is skedded for local release in January and is likely to duplicate Hiroki’s previous festival success abroad.
+Flirtations with pornography, prostitution and violence spell out the dark underbelly of Japanese society, but narrative details are left unconfirmed in Ryuichi Hiroki’s intriguing “M.” Having successfully graduated from his apprenticeship in the Nipponese pink film (soft-core porno) industry to becoming a darling of the international fest circuit, Hiroki knows his subject.
+Multiple story lines may ultimately leave auds scratching their heads, but otherwise their brains will be stimulated.
+Pic is skedded for local release in January and is likely to duplicate Hiroki’s previous festival success abroad.

 Newspaper delivery boy Minoru Masaki (Kengo Kora) is adverse to using the pornography and drugs his work colleagues and friends like.
 While at a baseball park, Minoru strikes up a friendship with tweener boy Masato.

 The two boys, youngster and late adolescent, cheerfully play catch, while waiting for Masato’s mother, Satoko (Miwon ), who is late getting home from her part-time job.

 When Satoko arrives, she and Minoru exchange an intense look.
 The youth spends the following days watching Satoko as she works in her secret job as a part-time prostie for a yakuza thug (Tomorowo Taguchi).

 Narrative initially appears straightforward, but is actually decidedly non-linear.
 While Minoru’s flashbacks to his violent childhood are clearly delineated with a green tint, other strands, which appear to be occurring concurrently, are eventually revealed to have transpired at different times.